-Christmas is a time for loving and giving, so it seems like the perfect opportunity to snag some gifts that not only treat someone you love, but also support a worthy cause.
-With this in mind, we scoured the net to find eight gorgeous pressie ideas that give something back to those in need.
+Christmas is a time for loving and giving, so it seems like the perfect opportunity to snag some gorgeous gifts that not only treat someone you love, but also support a worthy cause.
+With this in mind, we scoured the net to find eight fun pressie ideas that give something back to those in need.
 Here’s to good karma, shoppers!

 1. The Lion Rock Press